 Then I bite my tongue to keep from saying, “Don’t you dare fuck with my sobriety!”
 But it’s right there – that sense of defending what I love.

-I recall the sadness I felt flushing the three remaining Vicodin I’d been given post-surgery.
+I recall the sadness I felt post-surgery many years ago, flushing the three remaining Vicodin I’d been given.
 The magic was gone.
 Now there was just me… and my stupid old life.
 It took about five minutes for gratitude to return: the vial was empty, but my future was full.
 I was sober.